rtic-rs/rtic/book/en/src/by-example/hardware_tasks.md

 Specifying a non-existing interrupt name will cause a compilation error.
 The interrupt names are commonly defined by [PAC or HAL][pacorhal] crates.

 Any available interrupt vector should work.
-Specific devices may allow selection of interrupt priority level, such as the [nRF “softdevice”](https://github.com/rtic-rs/cortex-m-rtic/issues/434).
+Specific devices may bind specific interrupt priorities to specific interrupt vectors outside user code control.
+See for example the
+[nRF “softdevice”](https://github.com/rtic-rs/cortex-m-rtic/issues/434).

 Beware of using interrupt vectors that are used internally by hardware features;